julianjuko/subset-prompter/README.md

 Query unique subsets of large datasets - quickly.

 This program is designed to parse through large JSON blobs stored in a CSV file and return unique values based on a user-specified data path.
-It is built with Rust, ensuring it performs this task in a memory-efficient and fast manner.
+It is built with Rust, and uses multi-threading to perform this task in a memory-efficient and fast manner; even on CSV files that are several GB in size.

 ## How to Use